dougsimmons/spike/README.md

 03/21: Wrote <a href="https://spike.fyi/how.php">slice.sh</a>, a little script to calculate the mean expected value filter by the weekday in addition to the current hour which is clearly improving general accuracy.
 Other changes mostly cosmetic.

+03/22: Set javascript not to show rows of feeds containing a negative delta value as they are not of interest and the list of cities is pretty large otherwise.

 <strong>To do:</strong>
- • Get CSS not to list table rows with negative delta column values
+ • Get CSS not to list table rows with negative delta column values   (done)

  • Push latest code/code samples to github